 - The interest owing on any unpaid contribution

-If an owner, purchaser, or mortgagee of a unit makes a request in writing for a statement regarding unit contributions , the corporation must meet that request within 10 days after receiving the request.
+If an owner, purchaser, or mortgagee of a unit makes a request in writing for a statement about unit contributions, the corporation must meet that request within 10 days after receiving the request.

 Condo Insight: The Condo’s Lifeblood (Maria Bartolotti)